esp-rs/book/src/installation/index.md

     - Unix systems - `$HOME/export-esp.sh`
     - Windows - `%USERPROFILE%\export-esp.ps1`

-2. Make sure to source this file in every terminal before building any application:
+2. On Unix systems, make sure to source this file in every terminal before building any application: `. $HOME/export-esp.sh`

-    - Unix systems, run `. $HOME/export-esp.sh`
-    - Windows does not require sourcing any file
+  > On Windows systems, the file is created to show the user the modified enviroment variables, but user does not require sourcing any file.

 After running `espup install`: